-Peter Campion, John Berryman: Centenary Essays (Peter Lang, 2017)
+Peter Campion, editor, John Berryman: Centenary Essays (Peter Lang, 2017)

 Drawing on the proceedings of two conferences organized to celebrate the centenary of John Berryman's birth in 2014, John Berryman: Centenary Essays provides new perspectives on a major US American poet's work by critics from Ireland, the United Kingdom, Canada, and the United States.
 In addition to new readings of important aspects of Berryman's development—including his creative and scholarly encounters with Shakespeare, Milton, Wordsworth, and W. B. Yeats—the book gives fresh accounts of his engagements with contemporaries such as Delmore Schwartz and Randall Jarrell.

 It also includes essays that explore Berryman's poetic responses to Mozart and his influence on the contemporary Irish poet Paul Muldoon.
 Making extensive use of unpublished archival sources, personal reflections by friends and former students of the poet are accompanied by meditations on Berryman's importance for writers today by award-winning poets Paula Meehan and Henri Cole.

 Andrew Elfenbein, The Gist of Reading (Stanford University Press, 2018)